notreallyaperson/unicefWeb/README.md

 The vocabulary used for training is divided into [good](http://crr.ugent.be/) and [bad](https://www.kaggle.com/nicapotato/bad-bad-words) words.
 The recent testing used only the set of 'good' words, however, the subsequent testing will use the 'bad' words incorporated by giving the algorithm the prior knowledge of a topic containing the 'bad' words.

 The algorithm was trained with the prior assumption of the corpus containing 20, 50, 100 & 200 hidden topics.
 The log predictive likelihood of the test data was used to assess the effectiveness of the algorithm.
 The results showed that training on [20 topics](README_contents/AttemptA-elbo_logpred-20.png) or [200 topics](README_contents/AttemptA-elbo_logpred-200.png) almost always led to overfitting the test data.
-Proceeding with [50 topics](README_contents/AttemptA-elbo_logpred-50.png) or [100 topics](README_contents/AttemptA-elbo_logpred-100.png) very often led to an effective algorithm.
+Proceeding with [50 topics](README_contents/AttemptA-elbo_logpred-50.png) or [100 topics](README_contents/AttemptA-elbo_logpred-100.png) very often led to an effective algorithm with 50 topics having the slightly higher accuracy.

-Currently, the categories found are a compound of topics and are best represented by showing [sets of similar articles]().
+Currently, the categories found are a compound of topics and are best represented by showing [sets of similar articles](README_contents/categories.txt).
 For example, using an article related to COVID in the UK, the algorithm is able to find the set of articles which are most similar to it, thus finding the category of articles which make a topic surrounding COVID in the UK.

-This initial prototyping provides emperical evidence for the effectiveness of this algorithm which comes with many benefits:
+This initial prototyping provides significant emperical evidence for the effectiveness of this algorithm which comes with many benefits:
 1. it is scalable and can efficiently process hundreds of thousands of articles using a standard laptop with an intel i7 core;
 2. its classification of articles is completely transparent and is fully interpretable by probability distributions and its [graphical model](README_contents/LDA-Graphical-Model.png) (refer to [LDA](README_contents/LDA-model.pdf) for more details);
-3. the environmental costs are low as the algorithm trains in under 15 mins for 30,000 articles and doesn't require hours or even days to get good results (compared to deep neural networks for classification).
+3. the environmental costs are low as the algorithm trains in under 30 mins for 30,000 articles and doesn't require hours or even days to get good results (compared to deep neural networks).

 #### The Milestones for 12 Months: